VIDEO: Bobcats spotted in Springs neighborhoods

 “The presence of free-roaming cats can cause predators to remain in areas where they may not be welcome,” CPW said.

-An animal that is simply a “nuisance” is not reason to call CPW.
+An animal that is simply a “nuisance” is not a reason to call CPW.

-If your pets and family members are already safely inside, the wildlife in Colorado can provide plenty of opportunities for incredible photos and video, which you can always share with CPW.
+If your pets and family members are already safely inside, the wildlife in Colorado can provide plenty of opportunities for incredible photos and videos, which you can always share with CPW.